About Gateway Academy

 Ashely has extensive experience working with students with learning disabilities including dyslexia, AD/HD, and autism.
 She is an amazing organizer and she coordinates the ever-growing Gateway Garage Sale and Gateway Summer Camp.
 In her spare time, she enjoys spending time with her husband, Joey, and their three dogs, Lola, Luigi, and Ellie.

 Dean of Student Advancement

-For the past two years, he has been in private practice at The Woodlands Behavioral Health & Wellness Center.
+For the past three years, he has been in private practice at The Woodlands Behavioral Health & Wellness Center.
 Prior to joining the private sector, Brodie was the Choices Counselor for St. Thomas High School and The Gateway Academy.
-In that role, he provided ongoing prevention programming, tailored uniquely to both school systems, which covered 15 particular high-risk behaviors.
-In addition to developing programming for these schools, Brodie also provided therapeutic interventions to many students, faculty, or parents of these school systems.
+In that role, he provided ongoing prevention programming, tailored uniquely to both school systems, which covered 15 particular high-risk behaviors

 Brodie has presented at The Southwest Adolescent Treatment Providers Conference, Katy Autism Alliance, as well as given many presentations to parents, faculty and government officials.
 Brodie is a current member of the American Counseling Association, has received his National Certified Counselor recognition from the National Board for Certified Counselors, and is an Alumni Mentor for graduate students at Capella University.